ShanGlor/CtrlFreakTX8-and-RX8/README.md

 # CtrlFreak Tx8 and QuadX FCRx
 CtrlFreak Tx8 - Transmitter tested with Uno, Nano, Duemilanove, and Mega.
-(Will also work on 16Mhz promini)

-You can use the FlyWiiGUI versions from Synerflight.
+Not tested on 5v Promini but will work.

 TX PINOUT: Check the Tx sketch for pinout to NRF24l01, thumbsticks and pots.

-CtrlFreak FC/Rx -  Tested on 16MHz 328 Nano.
+CtrlFreak QuadX Flight Controller/Receiver -  Only supports QuadX type drone with MPU6050 only as IMU.
+Tested on 16MHz 328 Nano.
 Nano is preferred because of its size and the 3.3v output to supply the NRF24l01 and the sensors.
 Mega not yet supported.
+PPM sequence is THROTTLE,PITCH,ROLL,YAW,AUX1,AUX2,AUX3,AUX4

+Compatible with FlyWiiGUIs from Synerflight (See Clifford's posts).

-Upload the CtrlFreak8-QuadX-MPU6050-Nano.hex via XLoader to Nano (be mindful of board type or brick it) - at Device select Duemilanove/Nano(AtMEga328).
+CAUTION!:  Upload only to a Nano.
+Upload the CtrlFreak8-QuadX-MPU6050-Nano.hex via XLoader to Nano (be mindful of board type or brick it).
 See downloaded image.

-CAUTION!:  Upload to Nano only!

 RX PINOUT:

 ESCs/Motors use digital pins 9,6,5,3 instead of 9,10,11,3 because we allocated the hardware SPI pins for NRF24.

-voltage divider to A3 (vBat)

 MPU6050 on I2c (A4/A5)